-This looks and sounds like a kiddie game.
+Dino City looks and sounds like a kiddie game.
 It’s not.
 With only three hits before you sing a swan song, this game will test advanced gamers.
 The programmers graciously included 3 continues and a password system.
 I like the game.
 It reminds me of a more challenging Super Mario World.
 I have issues with the jump button, there’s some slowdown, and it has a steep difficulty curve.
-However setting aside those minor annoyances, it’s a good effort and I recommend it to old-school gamers craving a super challenge.
+However setting aside those minor annoyances, it’s a good effort and I recommend it to old school gamers craving a super challenge.
 Four stars out of five.

 HAVE AN OPINION?

 You can submit reviews for games on the Submissions page.